optopus/optopus-cli/README.md

     ..snip..

 ### Run commands against the resulting hosts
 Running commands just uses Fabric.
 You can set the login user by setting the environment variable <code>FAB_USER</code>, or passing in the <code>--fab-user</code> flag.
+If you want to run comands in parallel, use the <code>--parallel</code> flag.

     $ optopus-cli location:tx01 and facts.productname:PowerEdge --run uptime